COLORADO E-WASTE LAW

 Located on 8th Ave. in Greeley, Colorado has been up and running since July 1, 2012.
 The amount of electronics that we have recycled during this past year is up to 2 million pounds.
 On an average day, we receive and collect electronics from at least 25 new or return customers.
 If customers can’t come to us, we will go and pick up their electronics.
 Currently, we complete at least 4 to 5 pick-ups a day.

-Schaefer is dedicated to teaching our staff and the people we serve the importance of recycling and how this helps to clean up our environment.
 Everything that is brought to us for recycling is disassembled down to the smallest piece.
 All of the raw materials are then sent to certified recycling plants to be further broken down and used in the manufacturing of new electronic products.
 Schaefer walks the talk when it comes to cleaning up our environment.

 Did You Know?